-At the entrance to the Boka Bay is the small, circular-shaped island Mamula, located in the space that’s separating two peninsulas: Prevlaka and Lustica.
-Originally, this islet was called Lastavica due to the bird species that inhabits it.
+At the entrance to Boka Bay is the small, circular-shaped island Mamula, located in the space that’s separating two peninsulas: Prevlaka and Lustica.
+Originally, this islet was called Lastavica due to the bird species that inhabit it.
 However, the history of Mamula had been redefined through gruesome events.

 A locality of untold horrors